© The illegal reproduction of any content in the articles on TheFeminineWoman.com in part or in full is punishable by International law.

 Sometimes when a man pulls away, it’s because there was no actual emotional attraction in the first place.

-But very often, men pulling away isn’t a bad thing.
+But aside from that, very often, men pulling away isn’t a bad thing.

-Further still, they think having this problem is wrong.
+Further still, we think having this problem is wrong.

-Men pull away for very good reason.
+Men pull away for very good reasons.
 Because it’s what they need to do to be true to their natural rhythm and equilibrium in their masculine body.

 When men become involved with a relationship and go deeper, it’s natural to have them pull away – even after marriage and many years together.